pablopunk/fixquick.nvim/readme.md

 > *Gain control of the contents of your quickfix list.
 Modify it, use it, save it.*

 > [!IMPORTANT]
 > This is a work in progress.
+If you find any issues, please [report them](https://github.com/pablopunk/fixquick.nvim/issues/new).

 ## The problem